It’s my club. How can I help?

-Pool and Darts Contests – Adrian & Barbara Renkers
+Pool and Darts Tournaments – Adrian & Barbara Renkers

 The club would welcome help from anyone interested.
-We have 55 years of very inconsistent archives, spread among members, former members, the clubhouse etc. We need someone to gather the club’s history in one place, organise and create a mini-museum of sorts.
+We have 60 years of inconsistent archives, spread among members, former members, the clubhouse etc. We need someone to gather the club’s history in one place, organize and create a mini-museum of sorts.

 Liaise with other clubs – everyone

 Everyone can do this to help make connections in the local aviation community.